IrisChase/IVD/README.md

 - Models, enumeration, common ancestor deduction, etc.
 - Animations of arbitrary scalar attributes.
 - The equation solver (Not tested thoroughly enough for my tastes though).

-And other things too boring or obvious to list or remember and maybe something cool I forgot.
+- And a bunch of other stuff, probably.

 # What is blocking alpha?